New Jersey Online Gambling For 2018

 New Jersey may not have been the first state to legalize online gambling and offer state regulated gambling options, but at this point in the game, they are considered the state that has been the most successful thus far.
-Unlike the state of Nevada which has launched only online poker, NJ has included both online poker and online casino gambling in their platform.
+Unlike Nevada which has launched only online poker, NJ has included both online poker and online casino gambling in their platform and they are on the brink of offering sports betting.
 This allows a much larger player base to participate since the options are not limited to poker alone.
 New Jersey did follow the same general structure that Nevada did, running all online initiatives through existing brick and mortar destinations.
 This makes sure the online venue does not cannibalize the existing gambling industry already present in New Jersey, which was necessary to expand the state's revenue rather than harm businesses that already contribute.
 The Garden State is serving as a model to other states that are in the process of bringing the option forward in their own territories, such as California, Florida and Pennsylvania.

 While many industry professionals feel that Governor Christie has far overshot his predictions when it comes to just how much additional revenue the state can expect from their online gambling industry, there is no denying that it will provide a healthy boost to the economy in New Jersey and the state's coffers.
 From among the three states that have already legalized online gambling at the time of this writing, New Jersey has seen the most return for their efforts.
 They are also the most ambitious of the three states.
 Not only have they covered both poker and casino games in their offerings, they have also made valid attempts at legalizing online sports betting.
 This continues to be a work on progress.